-This monument is one of several which was reused at a later period.
-During the bronze age, a boulder within the southeast side of the circle was rolled aside to make an entry, and the dolmen and chamber were dismantled and removed from the circle.
+Circle 57 is one of several monuments which were reused at a later period by the invading people during the bronze age, who replaced the neolithic farmers from about 2,500 BC onwards.
+They removed a boulder within the southeast side of the circle and rolled it aside to make an entry into the ring; it is likely that the dolmen and chamber were dismantled and removed from the circle at this time.
 The large boulder in the fieldwall just south of the circle may be the capstone of the dolmen from Circle 57.
 A pit or hollow at the center may be the remains of the chamber, while two pieces of limestone may be the last piece of a passage.

 This is one of the larger circles at Carrowmore with a diameter of 18 meters.
 As usual the boulders enclose a large earthen platform or tertre.
 The 32 stones used in this circle are of a very large size in contrast to the stones in Circle 56 which are much smaller; and those on the west side are laid end to end, while many of those on the east site are standing upright.